Algot Lange

-Algot Lange (10 May 1884 -?) was a Swedish explorer and writer of the Amazon.
+Åke Algot Lange (born Åke Mortimer Lange; 10 May 1884 – 21 February 1961) was a Swedish-American explorer who wrote books about the Amazon.

 Biography

-He was born on 10 May 1884 in Stockholm in Hovförsamlingen.
-His original name was Åke Mortimer Lange, but later he took his father's name.
-Parents were the opera singer Algot Lange and the pianist and author Ina Lange née Forstén.
+Lange was born in Stockholm as Åke Mortimer Lange, but later he took his father's name as his middle name.
+His parents were the opera singer Algot Lange and the pianist and author Ina Lange née Forstén.

 He collected 2,000 pottery fragments from Pacoval Island in Lake Arary on Marajo Island, which were acquired by the American Museum of Natural History in 1915.

-Lange became a US citizen in 1915 and in 1941 was living in New York City.
+Lange immigrated to the United States in 1904 and became a U.S. citizen in 1915.
+He died in 1961 in New York City.